-WQ-27

-This tab shows the WQ-27 tabular results as processed by EPA, and includes scenario building functionality that allows you to run hypothetical scenarios to help develop commitments for the upcoming fiscal year.
-The WQ-27 information is based on analyzing priorities defined by the state under the 303(d) vision.
+Tabular Results and Scenario Builder WQ-27 WQ-28 WQ-27 This tab shows the WQ-27 tabular results as processed by EPA, and includes scenario building functionality that allows you to run hypothetical scenarios to help develop commitments for the upcoming fiscal year.
+The WQ-27 information is based on analyzin priorities defined by the state under the 303(d) Vision.
 The data was associated with catchments to automate the calculation of and report out on this measure.
 To view the results, first select a state and click Search (Note: State users will see their results automatically).
-The list of Alux (and, for impaired waters, their associated clauses) will appear on the left the tabular measures results will appear on the ringht (the first chart and set of figures refor to the Baseline results based on information previously provided).
+The list of Alvis (and, for impaired waters, their associated clauses) will appear on the left the first chart and set of figures refore to the Baseline results based on information previously provided).
 The chart and figures to the far right are scenario results and update based on the information you provide in the scenario.
 To run a scenario, you will need to apply plans to AUs.
 To do so, use the check boxes on the AUs list to select AUs, then select and apply a plan type (repeat as needed).
 After you click the Apply button, the scenario chart and results will be updated.
 To undo a plan application for specific AUs, follow the same steps but choose "No plan" as the Plan Type.
 To undo all scenario activity, follow the instructions under "Reset plans to production values".
+State Montana Steps 2 and 3 WQ-27 Universe and Baseline Results WQ-27 Scenario Results